fread-ink/fread-initrd/README.md

 Unless otherwise stated everything in this repository Copyright 2016 Marc Juul and licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

+# ToDo

+* Rename initrd to initramfs since that's what we're actually using

 # Disclaimer

 Kindle and Lab126 are registered trademarks of Amazon Inc.